Security interest: Rationale

 For this reason, many jurisdictions restrict the ability of secured creditors to enforce their rights in a bankruptcy.
-In the U.S., the Chapter 11 creditor protection, which completely prevents enforcement of security interests, aims at keeping enterprises running at the expense of creditors' rights, and is often heavily criticised for that reason.
+In the US, the Chapter 11 creditor protection, which completely prevents enforcement of security interests, aims at keeping enterprises running at the expense of creditors' rights, and is often heavily criticised for that reason.
 (Note: The Economist described the American bankruptcy system, tongue-in-cheek, as "...perverse affairs.
 First, failed managers often hang on to the helm well after their firms have officially gone bust.
 After companies seek safe harbour under Chapter 11, America's famous insolvency law, banks swoop in to lend them even more money.
 Next, lawyers help the firm restructure older debts, giving bosses months or years to run their businesses interest-free.
 Failure, American style, is nice work if you can get it".)
 In the United Kingdom, an administration order has a similar effect, but is less expansive in scope and restriction in terms of creditors rights.
 European systems are often touted as being pro-creditor, but many European jurisdictions also impose restrictions upon time limits that must be observed before secured creditors can enforce their rights.

-The most draconian jurisdictions in favour of creditor's rights tend to be in offshore financial centres, who hope that, by having a legal system heavily biased towards secured creditors, they will encourage banks to lend at cheaper rates to offshore structures, and thus in turn encourage business to use them to obtain cheaper funds.
-(Note: There seems to be much anecdotal evidence that this works, although hard data is scarce.
-A huge proportion of the international shipping tonnage is registered in jurisdictions flying flags of convenience, and, although, again, hard data is difficult to come by, a signification proportion of the non-US securitization market uses offshore special purpose vehicles to issue the asset-backed securities, partly for benefits in relation to recharacterisation and partly for benefits in relation to protection of secured creditor's rights.)
+Perfection

+Perfection of security interests means different things to lawyers in different jurisdictions.